Perspective | Trump has sown hatred of the press for years. Now journalists are under assault from police and protesters alike.

 ‘Never seen anything like this’: A CNN journalist’s arrest on live television shocks nation and inflames racial wounds

-In Louisville, a police officer shot pepper balls at a local TV reporter, Kaitlin Rust.
+In Louisville, a police officer fired pepper balls at a local TV reporter, Kaitlin Rust.

 Outside the White House, demonstrators went after Fox News journalists, chasing them out of Lafayette Square.